AI Transformation

 What makes AI audit findings evidence-based?

-Evidence-based findings trace every conclusion back to three source types: the specific document (and page reference) that generated it, the stakeholder interview that confirmed or complicated it, and the web research benchmark that contextualizes it.
+Evidence-based AI audit findings trace every conclusion back to three source types: the specific document (and page reference) that generated it, the stakeholder interview that confirmed or complicated it, and the web research benchmark that contextualizes it.
 When all three point in the same direction, the finding is defensible.
 When they diverge, that divergence is its own finding.

 Why do AI-generated consulting deliverables get dismissed by clients?